MrDEVIL6978/MrDEVIL6978/Bruh, seriously.md

 - 👋 Hi, I’m @MrDEVIL6978.
 My real name is Garv Mittal
-- 👀 I’m interested in AI, Data Structures & neurons, Java, c++.
+- 👀 I’m interested in game development, Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning unity
-- 💞️ I’m looking to collaborate on a project to make a plateform where people can come and help each other just like githube, wher u can help me to build it. ;)
+- 💞️ I’m looking to collaborate for making of a 2d game in unity
 - 📫 How to reach me: You can cantact me at Discord, My nickname: "NotCreative".
 My username: "mr_devil_6978"
-- 😄 Pronouns: LOL
+- 😄 Pronouns: print("he/him")
-- ⚡ Fun fact: i have also created an app on playstore when i was 12yo. although it is a gaming quiz and it sucks.
+- ⚡ Fun fact: i have also created an app on playstore when i was 12yo. although it is a game quiz and it sucks.
 I used "thunkable" to create it.
-- You know waht?
-- My name is "MrDEVIL" because I AM THE KING OF THE HELL!
-AND I WILL BE WAITING FOR YOU THERE, HAHAHAHAH! alright alright i know that was cringe but hey, u read it. so, it's youur fault>
+- My main goal is to be a game developer and my dream is get a job in rockstar india :)

 <!---
 MrDEVIL6978/MrDEVIL6978 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.